 In 451 BC, the Athenian leader Pericles recalled Cimon, who was ostracized and exiled in 461 BC, and ordered him to use his good connections with the Spartans for negotiating a five year temporary peace with them.
 Cimon succeeded in negotiating a temporary peace.
 Now Pericles was free to deploy the full strength of the Athenian navy on settling the conflict with the Persians.
 In 449 BC, the Athenian navy defeated the Persian fleet near Callias.
 This defeat forced the Persians to come to the negotiating table.
 The Peace of Callias was negotiated and the war between the Athenians and the Persians came to an end.

 The next step for Pericles was to negotiate with the Spartan King Pleistoanax.
-They agreed to thirty years of peace between Athens and Sparta (starting from 446 BC).
-In the statement of account that Pericles later submitted to the Athenian assembly, he had mentioned "10 talents necessary expenses.”
+They agreed to a thirty years of peace between Athens and Sparta (starting from 446 BC).
+The statement of account that Pericles later submitted to the Athenian assembly contained a curious entry: “10 talents of necessary expenses.”
 This fueled the rumor in the Greek world that Pericles had given 10 talents to Pleistoanax as a bribe to get him to agree to the Thirty Years’ peace treaty.
 The Spartans believed the rumors and they exiled Pleistoanax, but they did not rescind the peace treaty.